-Prior to delivery of deep sedation/general anesthesia, appropriate documentation shall address rationale for sedation/general anesthesia, informed consent, instructions to parent, dietary precautions, and preoperative health evaluation.

-Because laws and codes vary from state to state, the Clinical Guideline on Elective Use of Minimal, Moderate, and Deep Sedation and General Anesthesia for Pediatric Dental Patients1 must be followed as minimum requirements for a time-based anesthesia record.
+Prior to delivery of deep sedation/general anesthesia, appropriate documentation shall address rationale for sedation/ general anesthesia, informed consent, instructions to parent, dietary precautions, preoperative health evaluation, and any prescriptions along with the instructions given for their use.2 Because laws and codes vary from state to state, the Guideline on Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures2 must be followed as minimum requirements for a time-based anesthesia record.

-1. Vital signs: Pulse and respiratory rates, blood pressure, and oxygen saturation must be monitored and recorded at specific intervals throughout the procedure and until the patient has met documented discharge criteria.

-- 2. Drugs: Name, dose, route, site, and time of administration of all drugs, including local anesthesia, must be documented.
-When anesthetic gases are administered, concentration, flow rate, and duration of all agents and oxygen shall be documented. - 3.
+- 1. Vital signs: Pulse and respiratory rates, blood pressure, and oxygen saturation must be monitored and recorded at least every 5 minutes2 throughout the procedure and at specific intervals until the patient has met documented discharge criteria. - 2.
+Drugs: Name, dose, route, site, time of administration, and patient effect of all drugs, including local anesthesia, must be documented.
+When anesthetic gases are administered, inspired concentration and duration of inhalation agents and oxygen shall be documented. - 3.
 Recovery: The condition of the patient, that discharge criteria have been met, time of discharge, and into whose care the discharge occurred should be documented.